Read through some recent work being carried out by DAHA and see what is coming up next for the national benchmark for the housing sector.

 The Blooming Strong Campaign saw London's first Victims' Commissioner join charity workers, in an attempt to remind others of the support and services out there to help them.

-Calling all local agencies, services and partnerships working across the VAWG sector: Join us in our Nationwide Campaign to celebrate how Blooming Strong women are!
+Would you like to join us in our 2019 Nationwide Campaign to celebrate how Blooming Strong women are?

 November 25th every year marks the United Nations day for the Elimination of Violence against Women.
 At Standing Together Against Domestic Violence, we use this time of year to celebrate the strength of women who have survived gender based violence, or supported someone who has.